bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 lot of time because you spend less time editing and reloading your webpages.

-Isn\'t that great?
-In this video, you\'ve explored how using browser developer tools can assist with debugging HTML and CSS code.
+Isn&apos;t that great?
+In this video, you&apos;ve explored how using browser developer tools can assist with debugging HTML and CSS code.

 Just like the electrician, you as a developer have many tools at your